pimoroni/bme280-python/README.md

 Suitable for measuring ambient temperature, barometric pressure, and humidity, the BME280 is a great indoor environmental sensor.

+# Pre-requisites

+You must enable:

+* i2c: `sudo raspi-config nonint do_i2c 0`

+You can optionally run `sudo raspi-config` or the graphical Raspberry Pi Configuration UI to enable interfaces.

 # Installing

 Stable library from PyPi: